CarloNicolini/carlonicolini.github.io/sections/science/_posts/2022-03-02-Image-reconstruction-with-sklearn-regressors.md

 ## Conclusion

-This is not how one would compress or restore real images (no spatial context beyond $(x,y)$, no multiscale prior, no noise model).
+This is not how one would compress or restore real images (no spatial context beyond $$(x,y)$$, no multiscale prior, no noise model).
 It *is* a crisp didactic demo: the same API you use for tabular regression suddenly acts like a **learned inpainting** trick, and changing `regressor` or `train_size` makes inductive bias and sample complexity visible in one figure.

 For a fair comparison across models, fix `random_state`, sweep `train_size`, and measure error on the held-out pixels (`testX`, `testY`) as well as visual quality on the full grid.
 Rogozhnikov’s original post explores several learners and pictures; start there if you want richer baselines than a single forest.